Infertility in men

 - The process begins in the area of the brain called the hypothalamus-pituitary axis, a system of glands, hormones, and chemical messengers called neurotransmitters, all of which are critical for reproduction.

-- The first step in fertility is the production of gonadotropin-releasing hormone (GnRH) in the hypothalamus, which prompts the pituitary gland to manufacture follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
+- The hypothalamus produces gonadotropin-releasing hormone (GnRH), which prompts the pituitary gland to manufacture follicle-stimulating hormone (FSH) and luteinizing hormone (LH).

 - FSH maintains sperm production, and LH stimulates the production of the male hormone testosterone.

 - Both sperm and testosterone production occurs in the two testicles, or testes, which are contained in the scrotal sac (the scrotum).
 (This sac develops on the outside of the body because internal body temperature is too high to allow sperm production.)